ReefAlturki/ClassificationProject/Project_Proposal.md

 **Are you planning in advance to need or use additional tools beyond those required?**

 I might use production tools to build a small app that predicts the diamond cut grade.

+## MVP Goal:
+**What would a minimum viable product (MVP) look like for this project?**

+The expected outcome of this project is a prediction of the diamond cut grade.
+A small app that predicts the cut of the diamond and a presentation.